pooriajr/pooriar/_moments/turtle.md

 ---
 In front of me is You
 On my back, all I own
-Like a turtle on a motorcycle
+A turtle on a motorcycle
-Going nowhere fast
+Content to go nowhere fast
-On dark wet streets
+On dark, wet streets